 Unfortunately, this cannot be estimated since it is unknown and unmeasured what intervention would have been assigned to a given person if, instead of falling on one side of the discontinuity, they ended up on the other.
-Stated alternatively, we do not know the value of d_i^j if $D_i = 1$ and conversely we do not know the value of d_i^a if $D_i = 0$.

-An alternative strategy is to focus on an unbiased prediction of the likelihood of receiving a given intervention.
-Using this, in conjunction with D_i , to instrument for actual take-up can yield unbiased treatment effect estimates.
+An alternative strategy is to focus on the probability of receiving a given intervention.
+Using this in conjunction with D_i to instrument for actual take-up can yield unbiased treatment effect estimates.